syncfusion-content/windowsforms-docs/WindowsForms/Maps/User-Interaction.md

 ## Zooming

-There are two ways to zoom the Maps.
-They are:
+Zooming can be done in maps in the following two ways:

 * ZoomFactor
 * ZoomLevel

 ### Zoom using ZoomFactor

-By changing the `ZoomFactor`[https://help.syncfusion.com/cr/cref_files/windowsforms/maps/Syncfusion.Maps.Windows~Syncfusion.Windows.Forms.Maps.MapsActionList~ZoomFactor.html] value it is possible to Zoom the Map.
-If ZoomFactor value is increased then Map will be ZoomIn each time based on the ZoomFactor value and vice versa.
+By changing the [`ZoomFactor`](https://help.syncfusion.com/cr/cref_files/windowsforms/maps/Syncfusion.Maps.Windows~Syncfusion.Windows.Forms.Maps.MapsActionList~ZoomFactor.html) value, maps can be zoomed.
+If the ZoomFactor value is increased, map will be ZoomIn based on the ZoomFactor value.

 {% tabs %}